A special Tiramisù dedicated to Turin

 Place the tiramisu in the fridge to rest for at least 3 hours.

 While you’re waiting for it to be ready, I’ll take you to explore my favourite places in Turin.

 In the heart of Turin at the centre of Piazza Castello we find the architectural complex of Palazzo Madama and Casaforte degli Acaja, one of the Savoy residences.
 From this square we can reach Palazzo Reale with its beautiful gardens (the Savoy family treated each other well!), we can listen to opera rehearsals at Teatro Regio and access Corso Garibaldi, the perfect street for shopping.

 We walk down via Po and come to another square, Piazza Vittorio Veneto.
 Full of bars where you can have an aperitif or an after-dinner drink, it is one of the hubs of Turin’s evenings and the view is spectacular: facing the Po we see the Church of the Gran Madre di Dio with its unusual dome.

 Not far away, the Monte dei Cappuccini stands out: with a short walk (uphill) you can admire Turin from above.
 It is one of the most beautiful and romantic views of Turin and is really easy to reach.

-Last but not least, the Valentino Park: along the Po, it is a large park with several attractions, including the Valentino Castle and the Medieval Village.
-My favourite part of the park is the Giardino Roccioso where we find streams, water games, small statues and little streets.
+Last but not least, Valentino Park: along the Po, it is a large park with several attractions, including the Valentino Castle and the Medieval Village.
+My favourite part of the park is the Giardino Roccioso where we find streams, water games, small statues, and little streets.

 – Until next time, With love!